Abel transform: Generalization of the Abel transform to discontinuous F(y)

-where $\delta$ is the Dirac delta function and $H(x)$ the Heaviside step function.
-The extended version of the Abel transform for discontinuous F is proven upon applying the Abel transform to shifted, continuous $F(y)$, and it reduces to the classical Abel transform when $\Delta F=0$.
-If $F(y)$ has more than a single discontinuity, one has to introduce shifts for any of them to come up with a generalized version of the inverse Abel transform which contains n additional terms, each of them corresponding to one of the n discontinuities.
+where δ is the Dirac delta function and H(x) the Heaviside step function.
+The extended version of the Abel transform for discontinuous F is proven upon applying the Abel transform to shifted, continuous F(y), and it reduces to the classical Abel transform when ΔF = 0.
+If F(y) has more than a single discontinuity, one has to introduce shifts for any of them to come up with a generalized version of the inverse Abel transform which contains n additional terms, each of them corresponding to one of the n discontinuities.